ArOhBeK/Ergo-Context/README.md

 ## Goal of This Package

-By keeping all of these files together, your ErgoScript projects always have:
+By keeping all of these files together and wiring them into your ErgoScript tooling and LLM/agent stack, your projects always have:

 - A single source of truth for how contracts **should** be designed.
 - Multiple formats so that humans, scripts, tools, and services can all consume the same knowledge.
 - A consistent way to reason about security, correctness, and maintainability across every contract you write or review.
+- A ready-made backbone for any ErgoScript-aware LLM assistant or autonomous contract-auditing agent.